-29.(1) The Council must approve any change to the budget.
+28.(1) The Council must approve any change to the budget.

-(2) Subject to subsection 27(7) and any emergency expenditure referred to in paragraph 35(c), unless there is a substantial and unforeseen change in the forecasted revenues or expenses of the First Nation or in the expenditure priorities of the Council, the Council must not approve a change to the annual budget of the First Nation.
+(2) Subject to an emergency expenditure referred to in paragraph 32(c), unless there is a substantial and unforeseen change in the forecasted revenues or expenses of the First Nation or in the expenditure priorities of the Council, the Council must not approve a change to the budget.